Save on Energy!

 "Conservation" is a word we hear quite often - and you may wonder what you can do to conserve energy at your home.
 It's easy, when you partner with Nuzzi Fuel!
 We have lots of great ideas to help you to use less energy and spend less money ... often with little or no spending on your part.

 Think of us as your conservation experts - ask us for advice anytime and you'll discover how much you can do to go green.
-From programmable thermostats to the newest high-efficiency heating and cooling products, we have the products you need to lower your fuel bills and your carbon footprint.
+From programmable thermostats to the newest high-efficiency heating and cooling equipment, we have the products you need to lower your fuel bills and your carbon footprint.
 All you need to do is call or contact us.

 High-Efficiency Heating and Cooling

 The easiest way to go green is to improve the efficiency of your home comfort systems.
-Today's heating and cooling systems typically reduce energy consumption by up to 30% or more.
+Today's heating and cooling systems typically reduce energy consumption by up to 30 percent or more.
 Using less energy not only saves you money, but also reduces your emissions and contributes to a reduction in demand for foreign energy sources.
 The latest comfort systems use new technologies like flame retention burners, "smart" controls and variable speed motors that reduce energy consumption considerably.
 Click here to view our line of modern heating and cooling equipment.

 How to Conserve EnergyHere are some helpful conservation tips that you can act on yourself or with the help of Nuzzi Fuel: